 The future of the ocean past.
 Painting pictures of changing marine environments, particularly coral reefs and the Isthmus of Panama, Jackson's research captures the extreme environmental decline of the oceans that has accelerated in the past 200 years.

 Jeremy Jackson has pioneered work dealing with historical declines of marine ecosystems and shifting baselines of scientists studying them.
 Among his most important work was leading an interdisciplinary working group, composed of ecologists, anthropologists, archeologists and historians, to reconstruct marine ecosystem dynamics for the last several hundred years.
 This resulted in a seminal paper led by Jackson (Science 2001) showing that fishing predated any other major disturbance to marine ecosystems in the Holocene.
-Jeremy Jackson (scientist) Jeremy Jackson is a marine ecologist, paleontologist and a professor at the Scripps Institution of Oceanography in La Jolla, California as well as a Senior Scientist Emeritus at the Smithsonian Tropical Research Institute in the Republic of Panama. [ 1 ] He has published over 150 scientific publications – 18 of which are in the journal Science – and has written seven books.
+Jeremy Jackson (scientist) Jeremy Jackson is a marine ecologist, paleontologist and a professor at the Scripps Institution of Oceanography in La Jolla, California as well as a Senior Scientist Emeritus at the Smithsonian Tropical Research Institute in the Republic of Panama.
+He has published over 150 scientific publications – 18 of which are in the journal Science – and has written seven books.

 Jeremy Bradford Cook Jackson was born in 1942 in Louisville, Kentucky but had moved to New York City by the age of one.
 He grew up in Miami, Florida and Washington, D.C.
 He completed his bachelor in zoology at George Washington University.
 He received his Ph.D. in geology from Yale University in 1971.
 Jeremy Jackson is married to Nancy Knowlton.